gohypergiant/CarouselComponent/README.md

 ```

 #### Referring to parts of the CarouselComponent
-The `CarouselComponent` contains a PageComponent which can be accessed with `row`.
+The `CarouselComponent` contains a PageComponent that can be accessed with `row`.
 Items and their components can be accessed with the `items` array. `heroItem` is available when wrap is set to true.

 ```coffeescript
 print myCarousel.row.currentPage